Savage (2009 Canadian film)

-Savage is a Canadian short film, directed by Lisa Jackson and released in 2009.
+Savage is a 2009 Canadian short drama film written and directed by Lisa Jackson.
+It stars Ta'Kaiya Blaney and Skeena Reece.

+Plot

-The film depicts a Cree woman (Skeena Reece) crying and singing a sad traditional song while a young girl (Ta'Kaiya Blaney) is transported to an Indian residential school (although the film is deliberately ambiguous about whether the woman is the child's mother, or the child herself reflecting on her past as an adult.)
-At the school, however, the conventional narrative of Indian residential schools is subverted when the children perform a hip hop–inspired group dance routine in class after the teacher leaves the room.
+The film depicts a Cree woman crying and singing a sad traditional song while a young girl is transported to a residential school, though it is left deliberately ambiguous whether the woman is the child's mother or the child herself reflecting on her past as an adult.
+The conventional narrative of residential schools is subverted when the children perform a hip hop group dance routine after the teacher leaves the room.

-Accolades
+Release

-The film won the Genie Award for Best Live Action Short Drama at the 31st Genie Awards.
+The film premiered at the ImagineNATIVE Film + Media Arts Festival on October 17, 2009.
+It was later screened at the 31st Genie Awards, where it won the Genie Award for Best Live Action Short Drama.